 In the course, Helene goes over the algorithm, her specific hashtag strategy and hashtag research tools, developing your brand and ideal follower, and a ton of other information related to Instagram growth.
 The most valuable part of the course for me though was the section on monetizing.

 In Instagram for Success, Helene gives you her media kit template, an email template to send to brands, and her rate sheet plus a calculator to figure out what to charge.
 I had no idea what a media kit was before the class and no idea how to reach out to brands, but now I have a media kit I update regularly to work with brands I love.

 I found out about Helene through a previous student of her class.
 That person had nothing but good things to say about the class and Helene.
 I looked at Helene’s blog, and she has a TON of free information about Instagram and blogging.
 In fact, I found myself on her website for hours clicking and reading post after post.
 With all of the good information she offered for free, I knew I could trust her to teach me even more in the class.

 In addition to the class, there is also a Facebook page associated with the class.
 I have made friends through the class and even met some of the girls in real life.
 The Facebook page is where Helene gives Instagram updates between the yearly overhaul she gives the course (you have lifetime access to updates).
 I can go on at any time and ask a question or share a success or struggle and get support.
 Plus, I have a community of like-minded individuals to network with and collaborate with on ideas.

 This is one course worth the investment if you are looking to grow your Instagram, drive traffic to your blog or website, and make your Instagram profitable.
-If you have questions about it, feel free to email me or DM me.
+If you have questions about it, feel free to DM me.